The Message of Jesus offers hope.

 (Matthew 24:36-44, italics added)

-Jesus stated emphatically, “no one knows” the day and hour of His return, “but My Father only”.
-It seems silly that He then repeated it twice more but even that was not enough.
+Jesus stated categorically, “no one knows” the day and hour of His return, “but My Father only”.
+It seems silly that He then repeated it twice more, but even that’s not enough.
 Too many doomsday soothsayers suggest they know better.
 Who can forget the best-selling book entitled, 88 Reasons why the Rapture will be in 1988?

 Jesus was crystal clear: “you also be ready, for the Son of Man is coming at an hour you do not expect”.

 Thus, the first crucial point is this:

 (1) Live a faithful life anticipating His coming at any moment.

 How would you live if you knew Jesus was returning today?
 What wrongs would you right?
 What grievances would you settle?
 Who would you forgive?
 Who would you seek forgiveness from?
 What restitution would you make?